Low Income vs. Affordable Housing: What's the Difference?

 Careers and income change, so make sure you stay on top of your application.
 In addition, you must keep your PHA updated with any income changes, both during the waiting process and after you move into your affordable or public housing rental.

 It could also benefit you to report income changes.
-For example, you might need to pay more for rent if you earn more, but you’re likely to stay in your current rental.
+For example, you might need to pay more for rent if you earn a higher income, but you’re likely to stay in your current rental.
 However, earning less means you’ll have more assistance and cheaper rent.

 Final Thoughts